Berthold of Moosburg: Influences

-Ideas and Philosophy
+Ideas and philosophy

 Despite this rejection of Aristotelian ideas, Berthold borrows frequently from these predecessors.
 He often melds neo-Platonism and Christian theology in a synthesis sometimes called by contemporary scholars, eriugenism, a school of philosophy named for Johns Scotus Eriugena.
 Sometimes he would even attempt to build off the work of these Aristotelian thinkers, such as he did with Albertus Magnus's work, De Natura Origine Animae.
 Berthold states that “souls are poured in by being created and are created by being poured in” (creando infundi et infundendo creari).
 Stating as much creates a cyclical argument for the origin of souls and avoids the idea of a souls pre-existence in accordance with neo-platonic though.
 While this still puts Berthold in opposition to authors such as Proclus and Albertus, it presents his argument in such as way as not to be directly confrontational to them.

 Berthold continues with his analysis of the soul, building of the analysis of Proclus by Dietrich of Freiburg who features frequently in his works as one who shares a similar way of thinking.
 In this he makes emphasis to further align with platonic theory by stating that the soul and body can never be truly joined as one "form".
 All of these arguments and those he makes on other topics serves to place learned members of the church such as Dionysius and Proclus in line with platonic philosophy.
 This is not to say that his work is meant solely to reframe the works of previous philosophers.
 Berthold often expanded on the philosophies of those whom he commented on such as he had done with Dietrich of Freiburg, wherein he extended his principles "both upward (from the intelligences to the gods), downward (to the incorruptible spiritual body)," when evaluating his commentaries on Proclus.

-Providence and Fate
+Providence and fate

 Berthold was a pivotal figure in the discussion of providence in 13th and 14th century Germany.
 Regna duo duorum was a new concept created by Berthold of Moosburg and other theologians in the Dominican Order.
-Regna duo duorum focused on twofold providence, which separated natural providence and voluntary providence.
+Regna duo duorum focused on twofold providence, which separated natural providence and voluntary providence, and created two distinct realms.

 Berthold also theorizes two hierarchal realms, the realm of providence, and the realm of fate.
 The realm of providence in Berthold's philosophy is the realm of God and gods.
+Berthold followed the standard Dominican theology at the time, believing that voluntary providence was the subject of dogmatic theology.

 The realm of fate in Berthold's philosophy is the structure of structure of the physical world.
 Berthold also described natural providence as the realm of fate.
 He believed that many things were not subject to fate.
 Things close to God were exempt from fate, because of the control providence has over fate.
+In Berthold's Expositio, he defines natural providence as all natural occurrences on Earth and in the Heavens, and all other things in the natural world.